maartenwijntjes/maartenwijntjes.github.com/index.md

 Visual perception of gloss is well studied topic and one of the findings is that contrast and sharpness determine gloss.
 So we combined manual annotations with a simple computations of these two gloss cues and indeed found that they are strong predictors (could explain 69% of the variance).

-## On the relations between properties and categoroes.
+## On the relations between properties and categories.
 Title: **Painterly depiction of material properties**<br>
 Authors: van Zuijlen, Mitchell  ; Pont, Sylvia C. ; Wijntjes, Maarten W. A.<br>
 Source:[Journal of Vision 2020;20(7):7](https://jov.arvojournals.org/article.aspx?articleid=2770257)